tarwn/lessthandot-hugo/blogs/content/posts/2012-12-31-why-do-statistics-show-primary.md

 What this means is, in the case of the creation of a nonclustered index, the column(s) that are being indexed are part of the index (the leaf node values).
 The other structural part of a nonclustered index on a table with a clustered index is the row indicator.
 In a clustered, unique situation, the best value for a row indicator is the clustered index.
 This is the pointer back to the actual data row.

-Now that we know how the clustered values are used in a nonclustered index, let’s take a look at the structure of the nonclustered index.
+Now that we know how the clustered values are used in a nonclustered index, let's take a look at the structure of the nonclustered index.
 Using DBCC IND and PAGE, we can drill down to see the actual utilization of the keys.

 sql
 DBCC IND('QTuner',"SelectivityIndexOrder",2)